Arno Bausemer: Political career

 Bausemer's father was a member of the Kreistag, of the Landkreis Stendal, representing the FDP, leading him to join the party.
 Bausemer junior worked with the FDP for ten years, and was the party's district treasurer and group chairman in Elbe-Havel-Land.

 Bausemer was a critic of the FDP district chairman Marcus Faber, and began to turn away from FDP following its approval of the Greek bailout, ultimately leaving it due to the Stendal electoral fraud case.
 He announced his departure in January 2016, expressing disappointment that the fraud case, as well as the party's 2013 constituency result, had not led to a change in the local leadership of the FDP, and criticizing the federal party's policies on Greece and refugees.
 By resigning from the FDP, he pre-empted proceedings that had already been initiated to expel him from the party.

 Having been a skeptic of CDU chancellor Angela Merkel's border policies in 2015, he looked for an alternative party.
 He joined Alternative for Germany in February 2016, and in the same year became a member of its district board and its candidate for mayor of Elbe-Havel-Land, as well as a member of its executive committee in Saxony-Anhalt.

 In the spring of 2017, Bausemer became the first leader of the Young Alternative in Stendal upon its founding, and he began working as chief of staff to Oliver Kirchner in November 2017.
 He became leader of the AfD in the city council of Stendal, and in 2019 was elected to the Kreistag and was the party's candidate for Landrat, but failed.

-Bausemer wanted to became mayor of Sendal in 2022, but failed.
+Bausemer wanted to became mayor of Stendal in 2022, but failed.
 He also wanted to became member of Bundestag for Altmark – Jerichower Land in 2021 federal election, but failed.